 The Project would mostly be compatible with the existing visual character and visual quality of the project area.
 The Project would expand existing transportation infrastructure.
 It would increase the scale of the existing I-280/I-880/SR-17 interchange with a 4th level connector ramp, widen the Winchester Boulevard overcrossing, move and expand the Monroe Street POC, and create a tunnel off-ramp from northbound I-280.
 Santana Park would lose approximately 0.5-acres from its southern end.
 From most vantage points in the project vicinity, infrastructural changes would be noticeable but would be incremental changes consistent with the existing large freeway interchange and relatively dense urban visual character and quality.
-This includes a few areas from which Project features would be visible from residences such as along Genevieve Lane.
-Overall, resource change would be moderate.
+This includes a few areas from which Project features would be moderate.